omnivector-solutions/license-manager-simulator/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-The flexlm-simulator is an application that simulates lmutil output for use in the development of applications which interface to the license servers.
+The license-manager-simulator is an application that simulates lmutil output for use in the development of applications which interface to the license servers.

 ## Prerequisites
 Snapcraft